Ali-Alshaikh/WorldCup-Analysis_Tableau/README.md

 ## RUN

 1. download a single workbook-> `.twbx` file and download the data -> the `.csv` file
-2. then connect it to tableau and see the results
+2. then `connect the workbook and the data in tableau` and `see the results`
 3. happy visualizations